 Routine Reboot: Navigating the Emotional Landscape of Back to School Season

-As the summer sun begins to fade and the familiar buzz of the back-to-school season fills the air, women everywhere find themselves navigating a whirlwind of emotions.
+Women everywhere find themselves navigating a whirlwind of emotions during the back-to-school season.
 Just last Thursday, our son started his junior year.
 While excited for him, I couldn’t shake the pangs of sadness.
 I'm dreading his first day of senior year, knowing I will be an emotional wreck as he approaches his final year of school.
 I was upset with myself.
-I need to focus on living in the moment and enjoying this time, instead of worrying about something inevitable that’s still a year away.
+I need to focus on living in the moment and enjoying this time instead of worrying about something inevitable that’s still a year away.
 Does this sound familiar?
-Do you find yourself anxious about the next big milestone?
+Do you find yourself anxious about the next significant milestone?

 This time of year signifies more than just a transition for children; it’s a profound period for mothers and caregivers to reflect, rejuvenate, and reinvent themselves.
 Whether you're sending off your little ones or watching your teenagers and college students take another step towards independence, back-to-school season is a complex emotional landscape that offers opportunities for personal growth.